JoseJuanSE/Reference/README.md

 # Reference
-If something here can help you, just take it
+If something here can help you, just take it.